Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Since full-time RVing involves a lot of close budgeting, you’ll want to make sure you can install your solar panels on your own.
 Additionally, you can wire solar panels in different configurations (in series vs. in parallel), which can impact efficiency, as well as gear.

 As a buyer, you want to aim for a kit you can handle as a DIY job, plus you need to consider the installation costs as part of your budget.

 Finally, you want to pay close attention to how efficient your solar panels are.
-A more effective system will help your RV run better, and better-performing panels will mean you can get more use out of the space you have to mount them.
+A more effective system will help your motorhome run better, and a better-performing solar power system will mean you can get more use out of the space you have to mount them.
 As we discussed in the types of panels section, the kinds of solar cells you have can play a role in their efficiency, but even this capability can vary between similar models.